-Services Description CSPs Accessed (see table 6 below for a complete description to each CSP and the associated cryptographic algorithms) FIPS mode enable/disable The CO selects/de-selects FIPS mode as a configuration option.
-None.
-Key Management The CO can cause the module to generate the SKEYSEED.
-SKEYSEED is a key derivation key used in IKEv2.
-Please refer to the descriptions and methods described in table 6 below.
-The RSA and ECDSA private keys are protected by non-volatile memory and cannot be read by the CO.
-1 (read), 13 (write) Remotely reboot module The CO can remotely trigger a reboot None Power On Self-Tests (POSTs) The CO can trigger a programmatic reset leading to POSTs and initialization None.
-Update module firmware The CO can trigger a module firmware update 1, 12 (read) Configure non-security related module parameters CO can configure various operational parameters that do not relate to security None.
+Services Description CSPs Accessed (see table 9 below for a complete description to each CSP and the associated cryptographic algorithms) Configure non-security related module parameters CO can configure various operational parameters that do not relate to security None.
 Creation/use of secure management session between module and CO The module supports use of IPSec for securing the management channel.
 2, 3, 4, 5, 6, 7, .8, 9, 10, 11 (read, write) 12 (read) 13, 14, 15, 16, 17, 18, 19, 20, 21 (read, write) System Status CO may view system status information through the secured management channel See creation/use of secure management session above.
 Zeroization The cryptographic keys stored in SDRAM memory can be zeroized by rebooting the module.
-The cryptographic keys stored in the flash can be zeroized by using command 'ap wipe out flash' or by overwriting with a new one.
-All CSPs will be destroyed.
+The cryptographic keys (IKEv2 Certificates) stored in the flash can be zeroized by using command 'ap wipe out flash'.
+The 'no' command in the CLI can be used to zeroize IKE, and IPsec CSPs.
+Please See CLI guide for details.
+All CSPs (not including the Factory CA Public Key) will be destroyed.
+Openflow Agent Agent run on device for use with Mobility Master SDN.
+Leveraged by the SDN for discovering of hosts and networks, configuration of networks, and collection of statistics.
+None